-Your list can also be integrated in a Content Assistant project and become the basis for your texts.
+Your list can also be integrated in a Content Assistant project and become the starting point for a content creation project.

 To know more about this feature, please read the following article: Content Assistant, For Perfectly Optimised Posts.

-Aside from keywords you can also organise domains or URLs in lists.
+Aside from keywords, you can also organise domains, hosts, paths or URLs in lists.
 This is a useful feature to monitor your Top-20 URLs or to create a list of sector domains.